 You’re engaged!
 Congratulations!
 This is such an amazing time in your life!
 I remember like it was yesterday when Jay proposed.
 After my initial state of shock and “deer-in-headlights” look as my husband lovingly calls it, all I wanted to do was announce our engagement to the world and start the wedding planning!
 Once we had shared the news of our engagement to our friends and families, spent some time simply enjoying our engagement, and not worrying too much about wedding plans, we entered a period of uncertainty, as a lot of couples do.
 We felt pretty overwhelmed with figuring out what our day would look like and we didn’t think we could afford to have our dream wedding.
 We were on a roller coaster of bliss, confusion, joy, and overwhelm.
-If you can relate to that, I’ve put together some tips to help you decide what to do once you’ve celebrated with family and friends and things have settled a bit… and you’re over the initial shock of getting engaged!
-I hope this post helps you prioritize your wedding-related tasks!
+To help you avoid some of the confusion and overwhelm, I’ve put together some tips to help you decide what to do once you’re over the initial shock of getting engaged!
+This post will help you prioritize your wedding-related tasks – take good notes!

 Start saving!
 Keep a joint bank account for wedding-related expenses to help you easily keep track of contributions and expenses.